Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 - Yes, you'll miss some conditions - that's a problem for *later*.

 **UX shortcuts:**
-- Skip the document generation; just print rules to console.
+- Skip the document generation.
+Just print rules to the console.
-- Run from command line without a GUI.
+- Run from the command line without a GUI.
 - Manual configuration file instead of user interface.

 **Your goal is clear: ship it.**